 - Total Elevation Gain: 350 feet

 - The trail to Cascade Falls is rocky and wet in sections, so wear proper footwear and be mindful of where you step

 - Avoid getting too close to the falls as the rocks can be slick from the spray of water

-- Parking on the side of HWY 89 near that Bayview Campground is ok (except when snow removal operations are in progress), but don’t block the gate or highway traffic
+- Parking on the side of SR 89 near that Bayview Campground is ok (except when snow removal operations are in progress), but don’t block the gate or highway traffic

 - Adhere to all Leave No Trace principles